What you should know about Root Canal Treatment?

 In addition, your root canal specialist Houston at the dentist’s office near me will consider your medical history as well as medications you are presently taking.
 So that your safety for the treatment will be ascertained.
 If it is discovered that you are nervous, an oral sedative may be administered to you.
 And in some cases, an anti-anxiety drug may be recommended.
 It is very important for you to discuss these alternatives with your dentist near me before going for the procedure.

 What To Expect After Root Canal

 For some days after the procedure, there may be sensitivity with your tooth.
 Because of natural inflammation of the tissue, particularly if there was an infection before the surgery.
 Your emergency dentist will prescribe medications that will control the sensitivity.
 And there are over-the-counter (OTC) drugs, like naproxen and ibuprofen, that can be used.
 You should be able to return to normal work on the following day.

 If your root canal procedure has not been completed, i.e. when permanent filling or crown is placed.
 You should avoid excessive chewing with the repaired tooth.
 This is very vital so that the interior part of your tooth will not be contaminated again.
 And fragile tooth will be prevented from breaking pending the time that the tooth will be restored fully.

 It is very important for you to maintain your oral health as much as you can.
-You should not ignore regular brushing, flossing and use of antiseptic mouthwash.
+You should not ignore regular brushing, flossing, and the use of antiseptic mouthwash.
 You should also not forget your regular visits to your dentist’s office, especially at scheduled intervals.